-And many studies have shown that while salary will always be a key factor in staff retention, flexibility and work-life balance are fast becoming significant requirements for today’s workforce.
+Many studies have shown that while salary will always be a key factor in staff retention, flexibility and work-life balance are fast becoming significant requirements for today’s workforce.
 Furthermore, our Talent Trends 21 report highlights specific trends and data on the world of work, with sentiment surveyed from current employees, prospective top talent and business leaders.

 Taking the time to discover what your employees need to thrive – especially during challenging periods or times of disruption – plays a significant role in retaining your overall workforce and top performers, developing them into the future leaders of your company.